 Figure 1.
-Motion of the electrolyte ions in the electrolyte, redistribution of electric charge in the electrodes, and the corresponding polarity of electric potential between the electrodes when an IEAP is charged (A) using an external current source in case of supercapacitors and actuators; or (B) by directional motion of the electrolyte ions in case of motion or humidity sensor.
+Motion of the electrolyte ions in the electrolyte, redistribution of electric charge in the electrodes, and the corresponding polarity of electric potential between the electrodes when an IEAP is charged (A) using an external current source in the case of supercapacitors and actuators; or (B) by directional motion of the electrolyte ions in the case of motion or humidity sensor.

-A shift in the charge distribution can be registered as electric current across an external electric circuit that is connected between the electrodes.
+A shift in the charge distribution in at least one electrode induces electric current across an external electric circuit that is connected between the electrodes (Figure 1B).
 An external workload and a current-measurement resistor are examples of external electric circuits.
-If the generated electric charge is not consumed by an external circuit, the total number of electrons in either electrode is not changed.
-The charge balance is achieved by shifting the electron density within a single electrode (Figure 1B).
-The electrode with an excess of cations in its electric double layer region balances the total charge by involving more electrons; a measurement circuitry connected between the opposite electrodes indicates this electrode as having positive potential.
+If the generated electric charge is not consumed by an external circuit, the total number of electrons in either electrode is not changed, and the charge balance is achieved by shifting the electron density within a single electrode.
+The electrode with an excess of cations in its electric double layer region balances the total charge by involving more electrons; a measurement circuitry connected between the opposite electrodes indicates this electrode as having positive potential (Figure 1B).

 Mechanoelectrical transduction

-Externally induced bending of an IEAP laminate causes compressive stress in the electrode at the concave side and tensile stress in the electrode at the convex side of the IEAP laminate.
+Externally induced bending of an IEAP laminate causes compressive stress in the electrode at the concave side and tensile stress in the electrode at the convex side of the IEAP.
 Consequently, dissimilar conditions for the opposite electrodes are straightforwardly achieved.
 The bending motion induces an unidirectional pressure-driven flux of electrolyte within the microporous electrode and within the polymer matrix, swollen by the electrolyte.
-Formation of electric current or potential between the electrodes can be achieved when the mobilities of the differently charged ions in the given porous structure are not equal.
+Formation of electric current or potential between the electrodes can be achieved, when the mobilities of the differently charged ions in the given porous structure are dissimilar.
 Different cation and anion mobilities can be induced by (a) appropriately matching the porosity distribution of the electrode material with the sizes of the ions of the particular electrolyte; or (b) by tailoring the interaction between the electrolyte ions and the polymer matrix.
 In this work, the mechanoelectrical effect was enhanced by the use of the carbonaceous electrode materials with appropriately chosen specific porosity distribution.
 This, in turn, results in unequal mobilities of the electrolyte ions that have different lateral dimensions.

 Hygroelectrical transduction

 As a hypothesis, reorientation and/or dislocation of the mobile ions could also be achieved merely by hydration of the hygroscopic constituents of the laminate.
-Hygroscopic ions can collect water molecules into their solvation shell; therefore, their effective volume increases.
+The hygroscopic ions can collect water molecules into their solvation shell; therefore, their effective volume increases.
 The change in the effective volume of ions can alter the structure of electric double-layer at the electrode-electrolyte interface.
-Therefore, high hygroscopicity of the constituents of the IEAPs is the primary concern in their employment as hygroelectrical transducers.
+Therefore, the high hygroscopicity of the constituents of IEAP is the primary concern in its employment as a hygroelectrical transducer.

 A hygroelectrical transducer requires a particular match between the porosity distribution of the electrode material and the electrolyte.
-Therefore, the optimization criteria for the design of hygroelectrical transducer are in good agreement with the criteria for the design of mechanoelectrical transducer.
-Consequently, it is expected that an IEAP, that has strong mechanoelectrical response and consists of hygroscopic materials, also performs well as a hygroelectrical transducer.
+Therefore, the optimization criteria for the design of hygroelectrical transducers are in a good agreement with the criteria for the design of mechanoelectrical transducers.
+Consequently, it is expected that an IEAP that has strong mechanoelectrical response and consists of hygroscopic materials also performs well as a hygroelectrical transducer.